ethereum/consensus-specs/test_libs/pyspec/README.md

-# Eth 2.0 Executable Python Spec (PySpec)
+# Eth2 Executable Python Spec (PySpec)

-The executable Python spec is built from the Eth 2.0 specification, complemented with the necessary helper functions for hashing, BLS, and more.
+The executable Python spec is built from the Eth2 specification, complemented with the necessary helper functions for hashing, BLS, and more.

 With this executable spec,